MonashBioinformaticsPlatform/RNAsik-pipe/docs/docs.md

 ### Tools prerequisites

-I tried to account for every sub-dependency in [bio-ansible](https://github.com/MonashBioinformaticsPlatform/bio-ansible), definitely checked against vanilla ubuntu 16.04 linux distro, but other systems/linux distros might have slightly deviation from this.
+I tried to account for every sub-dependency in [bio-ansible](https://github.com/MonashBioinformaticsPlatform/bio-ansible), definitely checked against vanilla ubuntu 16.04 linux distro, however other systems/linux distros might have slight deviation from this.
 If you run into trouble please double check dependencies for the tool that is failing.
 There is quite a spectrum of languages there in the pipeline, C/C++, java and python so far.
 One can image the difficulty to accommodate every distro and/or system.

-p.s doing my best here !
+I'm doing my best !

 - [BigDataScript](http://pcingola.github.io/BigDataScript/download.html)
 - [STAR aligner](https://github.com/alexdobin/STAR/releases)